Anti-Slip vs Slip-Resistant vs Non-Slip Shower Trays Explained

 b) Pendulum Floor Test

-This test works by swinging a weighted arm fitted with a rubber slider across the wet surface and measuring how much the surface slows it down.
+The pendulum test is used to measure how slippery a wet surface is under controlled conditions, and is the method most commonly referenced in UK building regulations and forensic slip investigations.
+It works by swinging a weighted arm fitted with a rubber slider across the wet surface and measuring how much the surface slows it down.
 The result is expressed as a Pendulum Test Value (PTV) or a Slip Resistance Value (SRV), and the higher the number, the greater the slip resistance.
 The results are presented in the following values:

 Tissino, for example, tests their shower trays using the recognised pendulum test method under BS EN 16165.
-They explain that the pendulum method “measures how much grip a surface provides under wet conditions,” adding that this testing “helps determine the effectiveness of a tray’s anti-slip properties and allows products to be classified according to their performance.”
+Eaton explains that the pendulum method “measures how much grip a surface provides under wet conditions,” adding that this testing “helps determine the effectiveness of a tray’s anti-slip properties and allows products to be classified according to their performance.”

 It is exactly this kind of transparency that makes a rating meaningful.
 A product description can say anti-slip, slip-resistant or non-slip, but a recognised test result gives you something more concrete to compare.